 Why Does Everything Taste Bad After Brushing Teeth?

 The strong, fresh, minty flavor is obviously partly to blame, but there's a lot more to it than just that.

-Most toothpastes contains one specific ingredient that alters taste buds, known as sodium laureth sulfate, which is known as a surfactant.
+Most toothpaste contains one specific ingredient that alters taste buds, known as sodium laureth sulfate, which is known as a surfactant.
 It may appear on the label as SLES or SLS.
-A foaming agent, sodium laureth sulfate makes products foamy.
+A foaming agent, sodium Laureth sulfate makes products foamy.
 It helps the cleaning agents in toothpaste to spread around in your mouth.
 It has an emulsifying effect that helps dissolve debris and surface stains from your teeth.